ngkhiem97/ngkhiem97/README.md

 - 👋 Hi, I’m Khiem Nguyen
-- 👀 I’m interested in robotics, computer vision, machine learning and software
+- 🌱 I’m currently studying in the Computer Science Ph.D. program at Lehigh University.
-- 🌱 I’m currently learning computer science in the Computer Science Ph.D. program at Lehigh University.
+- 👀 I’m interested in robotics, computer vision, machine learning and software.
-- 💞️ I’m looking to collaborate on robotic projects
+- 💞️ I’m looking to collaborate on robotic projects.
 - 📫 You can reach me at the email ktn222@lehigh.edu or my LinkedIn https://www.linkedin.com/in/khiem-nguyen-vn/

 <!---